Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Discussion and implications

 Simulations of stellar magneto-convection have shown that dynamo solutions depend mainly on the rotation rate of the star.
-For example, \citet{Viviani18} studied the transition from axi- to non-axisymmetric magnetic fields as a function of rotation.
-They found that there is a transition from the former to the latter at rotation rates greater than $\Omega\sim1.8\Omega_\odot$.
+For example, \citet{Viviani18} studied the transition from axi- to nonaxisymmetric magnetic fields as a function of rotation and found that the transition to nonaxisymmetry occurs for $\Omega \gtrsim 1.8 \Omega_\odot$.
 However, \citet{Viviani18} found that at sufficiently rapid rotation, the magnetic field returns to a predominantly axisymmetric configuration if the resolution is not high enough.
 A similar sequence is also observed in the simulations described in this paper.
-Run~A is at a regime where the axisymmetric mode is slightly larger than the first non-axisymmetric mode.
-Run~B has a rotation rate 6.7 times the one of Run~A and there the $m=1$ mode dominates, while $m=0$ and $m=2$ are comparable.
-Rotation is even higher in Run~C, where it is 10 times the rotation of Run~A. Here, in general the dominant mode is again $m=0$.
-If the resolution was to be increased, corresponding to higher Reynolds numbers, it is possible that a non-axisymmetric solution with stronger quadrupole moment variations would be recovered.
+Run~A is at a regime where the axisymmetric mode is slightly stronger than the first nonaxisymmetric mode.
+The rotation rate in Run~B is 6.7 times greater than in Run~A and there the $m=1$ mode dominates, while $m=0$ and $m=2$ are comparable.
+In Run~C, with 10 times faster rotation than in Run~A, the dominant mode is again $m=0$.
+If the resolution was to be increased, corresponding to higher Reynolds numbers, it is possible that a nonaxisymmetric solution with stronger quadrupole moment variations would be recovered.